netzbegruenung/keycloak-scriptmapper-ldap-id/README.md

 However, the UUID can be upper case in the LDAP directry, while Keycloak stores it lower case.
 When using LDAP for synchronizing users into applications and OIDC for authentication, some applications ([Nextcloud](https://github.com/nextcloud/user_saml/issues/563#issuecomment-1215519305)) case sensitive and can therefore not map the OIDC user to the LDAP user object.

-This OIDC script mapper transforms the LDAP_ID attribute into upper case.
+This OIDC protocol script mapper transforms the LDAP_ID attribute into upper case.
+For details, see the [Keycloak documentation](https://www.keycloak.org/docs/24.0.1/server_development/#_script_providers).

 # Install